On this page:

 Kerberos username changes are granted in most cases.
 Please be aware that this is somewhat of a process, because Kerberos usernames are used to access a large number of MIT resources, including your main email address.
 Things can potentially break, so it is highly recommended to check your accesses with a Service Desk member after the change has been executed.
 If there is a need to change your MIT Kerberos username, you may request this through Athena User Accounts.

-If you’re very comfortable with the Athena command-line interface, feel free to investigate the man page for the command ‘chfn’.
+If you’re very comfortable with the Athena command-line interface, you may also want to run ‘chfn.moira’ to update your Athena name.
 If you’re not sure which organization at MIT is responsible for your Institute records (e.g. you are enrolled in classes at MIT and also employed here), please contact Athena User Accounts and they can provide further guidance.